vigata/petitoJPEG/README.md

 ```

 ### Limitations ###
 * images are encoded to 4:4:4 chroma sampling only.
-4:2:2 and 4:2:0 should be added but it would require chroma plane downsampling making things slower
+4:2:2 and 4:2:0 should be added but it would require chroma plane downsampling making things slower.
+There is work in progress to add 4:2:0 support`